src-d/go-kallax/README.md

 ### Reloading a model

 If, for example, you have a model that is not writable because you only selected one field you can always reload it and have the full object.
+When the object is reloaded, all the changes made to the object that have not been saved will be discarded and overwritten with the values in the database.

 ```go
 err := store.Reload(user)